 Take the Millennium Line of the Metro from Heroes Square station to Vorosmarty Utca station.

-This is the first metro line of continental Europe.
+This was the first metro line in continental Europe.
 It was constructed for the Millennium Celebration of 1896, commemorating the Hungarian Conquest of 896.

 It’s a regular modern train, but hey, it’s fun to say you’ve been on the oldest metro line in continental Europe!
 Once out of the station, look for the building with the huge void letters on its ceiling spelling: T E R R O R.

 This is the House of Terror.
-This museum is two parts informative and one part spooky with one of the best-curated exhibition that tells about two tragic periods in Hungarian history (and more) – including the repressive rules of the Nazis and later of the Soviets.
-It’s so well represented it will give you chills!
+It’s two parts informative and one part spooky, with one of the best-curated exhibitions that tells you all about two tragic periods in Hungarian history (and more) – including the repressive rules of the Nazis and later of the Soviets.
+It’s so well-represented that it will give you chills!

 10. Relax in the Széchenyi Thermal Baths

-Budapest is home to 118 natural thermal springs, which make possible for Budapest to have several thermal baths.
+Budapest is home to 118 natural thermal springs, which makes it possible for Budapest to have several thermal baths.
 The thermal bath culture, though, was brought by the Turks when they invaded Hungary centuries ago.

 The most famous, and a full experience on its own, is the Széchenyi Baths.
 These are the largest thermal baths in Europe, with a combination of outdoor and indoor pools that range in temperatures from 38 to 42 degrees Celsius.